Bathurst, New Brunswick: Economy

 The Bathurst Mining Camp provided for almost 50 years a lot of jobs to the regional economy.
 The Brunswick Mine facility closed in April 2013.
 Unemployment hit over 20% in northern New Brunswick in March 2013 as a result.

 Bathurst is located, and has a station, on the Canadian National railway line.
 Via Rail provides a Wednesday, Friday and Sunday passenger service in both directions.
 The economy is primarily focused on mining, fishing and forestry.
 Other sectors include: tourism, phone call centres, manufacturing, and provincial and federal government.

 The service sector is the city's largest employer.
 The city is serviced by one health care facility, Chaleur Regional Hospital.

-A regional Tax Services Canada and a Transport Canada Marine Safety Service centre are located in the old downtown.
+A regional Tax Services Canada and a Transport Canada Marine Safety Service centre are in the old downtown.
 Bathurst Marina is listed as an official Port of Entry for small vessels.
 It is listed as a non-compulsory pilotage zone.
 The port authority was transferred in February 2003 to a private consortium, after which on 21 September 2006 the port was delisted from the Canada Marine Act along with other ports on the North Shore of the province which by then had fallen into disuse.
 Bathurst is located 50 km south of the deep-water Port of Belledune, where a petroleum tank farm and a coal-fired electrical generating station are located.

 On December 17, 2010, it was determined that an environmental assessment was required in relation to an expansion of a sawmill project because the Atlantic Canada Opportunities Agency considered providing financial assistance to the proponent.
 The project consists of building an expansion of approximately 297 square meters (m2) that will be added to the existing building of approximately 372 m2.